SalesConnection/Caction-Support/docs/Add_New_User.md

 ### What is the limit for me to add users?

   The total number of user accounts available depends on your **subscription plan**.<br>
-  To check the remaining number of user accounts and desktop access available, go to the desktop site’s navigation bar > User Management > User List.
+  To check the remaining number of user accounts and desktop access available, go to the desktop site’s navigation bar > HR Suite > User List.
 It is stated at the top of this page under “Reminder.”<br>

   <p align="center">
     <img src="img/Reminder_of_User_List.png" alt="Reminder in User List">